dswann101164/azure-noob-blog/posts/2025-11-03-linux-commands-azure-admin-career.md

 ---
 title: "10 Linux Commands That Will Save Your Azure Career"
 date: 2025-11-03
 summary: "You've been avoiding Linux.
 But Azure Cloud Shell runs Linux.
 Your VMs run Linux.
 AKS runs Linux.
-Here are the 10 commands you actually need to know—and why Windows admins who ignore this are limiting their careers."
+Here are the 10 commands you actually need to knowâ€”and why Windows admins who ignore this are limiting their careers."
 tags: ["azure", "Linux", "Cloud Shell", "AKS", "Career"]
 cover: "/static/images/hero/linux-commands-azure-career.svg"
 hub: automation